evangriffiths/homography-dl/README.md

 # Training a network for homography prediction

 A homography is a transformation relating two projections of a planar surface.
-It is a 3x3 matrix, that maps an image coordinates of a point on a plane to coordinates in another image.
-Since we are using homogeneous corrdinates, its scale doesn't matter, so a solutions requires finding (at least) four matching points, to give eight equations for the eight unknowns.
+It is a 3x3 matrix, that maps pixel coordinates of a point on a plane to pixel coordinates in another image of the same plane.
+Since we are using homogeneous coordinates, its scale doesn't matter, so a solution requires finding (at least) four matching points, to give eight equations for the eight unknowns.
 The homography can then be solved for using linear least squares.

 Traditional CV methods for doing this involve key point detection (e.g. SIFT) followed by correspondence matching (e.g. min distance + RANSAC).

 Here we try to replace these steps by training a DNN.
-We use the model HomographyNet (described in https://arxiv.org/pdf/1606.03798.pdf) as the starting point with which to experiment.
+We use the model HomographyNet (described in https://arxiv.org/pdf/1606.03798.pdf) as the starting point from which to experiment.

 To train our network we have a synthetic COCO-based dataset described as
 follows:
 - The two channels of the input represent two projections of the same planar scene from different viewpoints, in grayscale.
-- The target is a vector containing offsets of four corners of a random crop of the first channel, giving their positions in the second channel.
-The four corner offsets can be used to generate the eight equations to solve the homography, and can thus be said to encode the homography.
+- The target is a vector containing offsets of four corners of a random 32x32 pixel crop of the first channel, giving their positions in the second channel.
+  The four corner offsets can be used to generate the eight equations to solve for the homography, and can thus be said to encode the homography.

 ## Setup
 1. Create a virtual environment and install the required dependencies as